HAWKES & Son hand horn conversion with F and Eb crooks

 very hard, glossy brown 'patina' that acts almost

 like a baked-on lacquer.
+There are 2 patches on the

 The photos can be viewed in greater detail